jbisetto/tokyo-train-station-adventure/docs/ai/README.md

 ### Components

 - [Personality Engine](personality-engine.md) - Documentation for the personality engine, which manages the companion's personality traits and adaptation
+- [Learning Assistance](learning-assistance.md) - Documentation for the learning assistance module, which helps players learn Japanese

 ## Planned Documentation